MANAGING CHANGE EFFECTIVELY

 When your organization has finally decided to craft a formal social media content strategy, it is easy to get overwhelmed.
-First there is the question of deciding which social networks to begin using.
+First there's the question of deciding which social networks to begin using.
 Then, you must decide how to use them and what type of content should be used.
 These questions alone are enough to make some organizations procrastinate and avoid setting up a strategy all together.

 Achieving Higher Audience Engagement to Improve Presentations